 In June 2016, the FASB issued ASU 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments," and has since modified the standard with several ASUs (collectively, the "new credit loss standard").
 The new credit loss standard requires a financial asset (or a group of financial assets) measured at amortized cost basis to be presented at the net amount expected to be collected.
 The measurement of expected credit losses is based on relevant information about past events, including historical experience, current conditions and reasonable and supportable forecasts that affect the collectability of the reported amount.
 The ASU is effective for annual reporting periods, and interim reporting periods, beginning after December 15, 2019.
-The company is in the process of assessing the impact on its receivables portfolio, control environment and impact the adoption of this ASU will have on the company's Condensed Consolidated Financial Statements.
+The company is in the process of assessing the impact on its receivables portfolio, which is the only financial instrument in scope of this standard, control environment and impact the adoption of this ASU will have on the company's Condensed Consolidated Financial Statements.